rsksmart/devportal-1.0/content/rsk-devportal/guides/rif-relay/starter-kit.md

 ## RIF Relay Sample dApp

-This sample dApp shows you how to send transactions to the Rootstock blockchain using the [RIF Relay SDK](https://github.com/infuy/relaying-services-sdk).
+This sample dApp shows you how to send transactions to the Rootstock blockchain using the [RIF Relay Sample dApp SDK](https://github.com/rsksmart/rif-relay-sample-dapp).
 You'll need to connect the dApp with MetaMask for signing transactions with the account managing your Smart Wallets.

 [](#top "collapsible")
 - Clone SDK repository and install dependencies: